felixfong227/e621_helper_tampermonkey/docs/Development.md

 1) Run `$ npm run build`

-2) Open `index.user.js`
+2) 🕐🎩 Wait for Node to perform the magic

-3) Replace the "header meta tag with the newsly copied one
+3) ✅ Commit the latest bundle file (index.user.js)

 ---